-- There is no running hot water and you may need to pay separately for hot water which will be provided in buckets.
+- There is no running hot water in the villages and you may need to pay separately for hot water which will be provided in buckets.

-- In case of medical emergency, only hospital in the region is Community Health Center in Padum.
+- In case of a medical emergency, the only hospital in the region is Community Health Center in Padum.
 The hospital surprisingly is well equipped considering the location.

-- Padum also has a phone booth in Padum from where you can STD / ISD calls.
+- Padum also has a phone booth from where you can make STD / ISD calls.